rklymentiev/py-for-neuro/chapters/chapter2.md

 <codeblock id="02_05">

-- remember to put `df` at the end of the arguments list in the header, since it has a default value;
+- remember to put `df` at the end of the arguments list in the header since it has a default value;

 </codeblock>